MIDSUMMER CONSERVATORY PROGRAMME

 Please prepare two monologues to be memorized:

-• You will receive an admissions decision by early April.
+• You will receive an admissions decision by early March.
 Please be patient; you will absolutely hear from us one way or another.
 Admissions decisions are distributed via the Get Acceptd messaging system.

 About the Midsummer Conservatory Program